Aristt27/EnSciComp-edia/README.md

 Stuff to write:

 -Tiltes
 -Creators
 -Dates
 -How much material is there
 -Genres/Themes
 -Types of files
 -Source/Refernces

+Talk about any restrictions on access/reproduction
+Size of the files

 Problably a good idea to have a ipynb file for every .py file and vice versa.

 I'll be following the four principles of ISAD(G):
 - Descrpition proceeeding form the general to the specific
 - Information should be relevant to the level of descrpition
 - Descriptions should be linked between levels
 - Non-repetition of information

 I'll also try to not forget the essentioal elements for international exchange of information and gather as many data elements i can for every item.